 Teaching English as Second Language (ESL), also known as TESOL (teaching English to speakers of other languages), is an amazing ministry tool—a bridge into the community and a way to express God’s love by meeting the needs of those who want to learn English.
 Whether you are involved in an ESL ministry in your local community or abroad, the question is “How can you do this most effectively?”

 The Institute for Cross-Cultural Training (ICCT) offers several courses and workshops for teachers of ESL.
 Our one-day workshops (each an 8-hour certificate), highlight foundational methodology and specific skills for ESL teachers.
 We also have three ESL teaching courses, (each a 30-hour certificate), that are designed to meet the practical needs of English teachers and volunteers who have had little or no practical training.
 Although these courses can be taken in any order, we suggest beginning with our basics of ESL teaching course that we call "Reach Out with English."

 All trainings now held ONLINE only

-Due to the COIVD-19 Pandemic, all one-week TESOL courses this Summer are in an online format only.
+Due to the COIVD-19 Pandemic, Spring 2021 workshops and Summer 2021 1-week intensives will be in an online format only.
 We will be holding them via Zoom.
-While we would prefer a face-to-face format, we are committed to providing you with a quality, engaging instruction!
+While we would prefer a face-to-face format, we are committed to providing you with quality, engaging instruction!

 Please email us at firstname.lastname@example.org if you have specific questions.